 These are without doubt the best “budget” hotels.
 I use that term very lightly however, since sometimes these hotels cost more than staying within a Disney hotel.

 We have stayed at the Vienna House Magic Circus Hotel and Algonquin’s Explorers Hotel – both before Ita was 3 years old (as this is when she would be charged as a Disney customer).
+We also recently stayed at the Radisson Blu for one night.
 However, did it actually work out cheaper?
 Hmmm, no!
 I’ll get to that in a bit…

 VIENNA HOUSE DREAM CASTLE HOTEL – 4 stars